Stable motions of high energy particles interacting via a repelling potential: Discussion

 \textbf{Physical relevance of the coherent states.} Under which conditions can the constructed choreographic solutions be observed in realistic multi-particle systems?
 General estimates on the probability for an initial condition to belong to a KAM-torus of a Hamiltonian system with $N$-degrees of freedom are quite pessimistic even for small $N$ \cite{chierchia2010properly,chierchia2011planetary}, but examples of such systems where stability islands are well-noticeable are also known \cite{antonopoulos2006chaotic,simo2015dynamical}, e.g. in numerical experiments of \cite{RapRKT08stab} the islands are seen for $N$ as large as 20.
 Therefore, Nekhoreshev-type estimates on the life time of the coherent states are, probably, most relevant for the physical realizability question.
 Sufficiently long living (i.e., effectively stable) coherent states can be of direct interest when $N$ is not very large.
 For example, for a gas in a three-dimensional rectangular box, the construction of \(N < (l_{1}l_2)/\rho^{2}\) particles moving vertically in synchrony, as in Theorem \ref{thm:billiardbox2}, corresponds to pulsating fronts.
 For a gas in a convex container, the states of \(N< |L^{*}|/\rho\) particles constructed in Theorem \ref{thm:billiardsystem} corresponds to rings of current of a specific non-trivial spatial form.
 For each such state, the effective stability imposes limitations on $N$ and the parameters of the system.
 Additional classes of choreographic solutions may allow to study coherent states with a larger number of particles.
+For example, the theory might be extended to create dynamical analogs of Coulomb crystals with a larger number of particles \cite{amiranashvili1999stability}.

 \textbf{Multi-path choreographic solutions} provide such a class.
 When the single-particle system is non-integrable and has an elliptic periodic orbit, it has, typically, infinitely many elliptic orbits (e.g. around an elliptic periodic orbit there are typically many resonant elliptic orbits, around which there are secondary resonances, and so on \cite{Arnold2007CelestialMechanics}).
 Similarly, near a homoclinic loop to a saddle center of a non-integrable system many stable periodic orbits co-exist \cite{lerman2021saddle,lerman1991hamiltonian}.
 When the corresponding periodic paths in the configuration space do not intersect, one can obtain KAM-stable motions of repelling particles along several such paths: the particles on the same path must have the same frequency to avoid collisions, but the particles on different paths may have different frequencies.
 When the paths do intersect, one needs the frequencies of the motion along the different paths to be in resonance.
 This condition is not actually restrictive: given any finite set of elliptic orbits with arbitrary periods, one can tune the partial energies such that for every two paths the ratio of the periods would become rational.
 For particles in the billiard this is done just by normalizing the motion speed for each path by the path length.